MatAtBread/nodent/README.md

 Upgrading
 ---------
+v2.1.x BREAKING CHANGE
+The ES7 extensions _return async ..._ and _throw async ..._ have been changed to `async return...` and `async throw...`.
+This was necessary as the inability to parse 'return async function()...' unambiguously is (clearly) a mistake.
+If you have a large body of code using the previous syntax extension, stick to v2.0.x or earlier.

 Nodent v2 is a major update.
 There may be some breaking changes.
 Significant changes are:

 * Moved from Uglify2 to Acorn for input parsing, and re-written much of tree manipulation